nilsondurval/poc-monorepos-bit/README.md

 # poc-monorepos-bit
-Este repositório é uma POC de monorepos utilizando o bit
+This is a POC of monorepos using bit from bit.dev.